-For a printable version of this RFP, please click here.
+For a printable version of last year’s RFP, please click here.

 CSI invites proposals for grants that will support research on inequality by Cornell University graduate students.
 The proposed research projects will be judged on their academic rigor and social scientific merit, relevance to contemporary inequality scholarship, and potential to advance knowledge about inequality.